 Vehicle wraps are produced in three phases.
 The first is the design phase, which includes measuring and photographing the vehicle, designing and producing digital graphics, and creating printable files.
 The second is the production phase where the graphics are printed and laminated.
 The third is installation where the printed vinyl is applied to the vehicle.
 In some cases there may be a fourth phase, which is the removal of the graphics if requested.

-Typically, a full wrap covers all the painted surfaces of the vehicle (excluding the roof on larger vehicles where it is not visible from the gound).
+Typically, a full wrap covers all the painted surfaces of the vehicle (excluding the roof on larger vehicles where it is not visible from the ground).
 Anything less than a full wrap is normally called a “partial wrap.”
 A half wrap normally includes the entire rear, halfway up the sides of vehicle, and a hood logo.
 A three-quarter wrap normally includes the entire rear, the sides of the vehicle up to the front of the doors, and a hood logo.
 Each of these variations will have a different car wrapping vinyl cost.

 Under normal conditions, a wrap is expected to last between three to five years.
 The life of your wrap depends on a number of factors, including weather conditions, prolonged exposure to sunlight, and how you care for it.